Climate Change Initiatives – To Become Carbon Neutral –

 Reduction of Greenhouse Gas Emissions

 Renesas mainly uses Perfluoro Compound (Note 1) gas, one of the greenhouse gases, as a cleaning gas for reaction chambers in the semiconductor manufacturing process.
 These gases are not easily decomposed, and their global warming potential (Note 2) is high, ranging from about 7,000 to more than 20,000.
 Therefore, the reduction of these emissions is important, and we are actively working to prevent global warming by setting targets for reducing PFC gas emissions.
 Methods to reduce greenhouse gas emissions from PFC gas include 1) changing to smaller GWP gases, 2) reducing PFC gas usage by optimizing processes, and 3) installing detoxification equipment to decompose PFC gases.
 By combining these three methods, our group has been developing technologies to reduce its emissions target to 90% of the 1995 emission level or lower by 2010.
-Since 2010 we have continued our reduction efforts, despite structural reforms, and made a large reduction in 2015 where emissions were 20% lower than the 1995 emission levels.
-Now that the structural reforms have been completed and we have entered into a growth phase, in 2019, compared to 2015, we achieved a 0.024 percentage point reduction in wafer area per unit of production and a 33% reduction in total emissions.
-Efforts will continue to be made to further reduce emissions beyond 2020.
+Since 2010 we have continued our reduction efforts, despite structural reforms, and made a large reduction in 2015 where emissions were approximately 20% lower than the 1995 emission levels.
+Now that the structural reforms have been completed and we have entered into a growth phase, in 2020, compared to 2015, we achieved a 0.014 percentage point reduction in wafer area per unit of production and approximately 33% reduction in total emissions.
+Efforts will continue to be made to further reduce emissions beyond 2021.

 Note 1: PFC; The semiconductor industry has declared emission reductions for CHF3, CF4, C2F6, C3F8, C4F8, SF6 and NF3